gglanzani/blog.lanzani.nl/content/posts/2026-09-04-internal-dns-with-caddy-and-docker.md

     external: true
 ```

 And that's it!
-Now https://adguard.lanzani.nl will be served without security warnings (but still be *inaccessible* from outside your network, if you set it up like me).
+Now https://adguard.lanzani.nl will be served without security warnings (while still being *inaccessible* from outside your network, if you set it up like me).

 [caddy-docker-proxy]: https://github.com/lucaslorentz/caddy-docker-proxy
 [post]: /2024/trust-local-caddy-certificates-on-macos/